kapouer/express-dom/README.md

 All arguments are optional.

 * dom(view, helper1, helper2, ...)
-  `view` is a buffer, a Readable stream, a string that starts with &lt;
-  or a local file path, that are resolved to input data.
+  `view` is resolved by a default helper, see below.
-  If empty, resolves to the pathname constructed from the current request and the 'views' app setting.
+  If empty, resolves to the current request express view file path.
-  Helpers can be added or even replace the `view` parameter, and can return a promise.
-The last helper parses settings.view only if settings.input is null.
+  Helpers can be added or even replace the `view` parameter, and can return a promise, see below.
   dom() returns a middleware that expect (req, res, next).
-  If no other methods are called, the middleware just sends the input data.

 * .prepare(opts, plugin1, plugin2, ...)
   load the DOM but no embedded scripts are run, and no assets are loaded.